logank8/portfolio-site/about.md

 <h1>About Me</h1>

-I am a student at University of British Columbia, pursuing my Bachelor's degree in Computer Science with a minor in Mathematics.
-I will be graduating in <b>May 2025</b>!
-I am looking for full-time work anywhere in Canada starting after my graduation.
+I just graduated From University of British Columbia in May 2025 with a Bachelor's degree in Computer Science!

-I have experience in designing and building websites in a variety of development environments.
-I mainly work with either WordPress or React.js + HTML + CSS.
-I also have a strong interest in game development, especially game graphics, and have been working to learn more about optimizing rendering within a game engine.
+I have a strong passion for game development, especially game graphics, and have been working to learn more about optimizing rendering within a game engine.
 I believe in detailed and accessible code documentation and an iterative work flow to ensure highest quality.
+I also have skills and experience in web development and database management.
 I am always open to new professional endeavours and new opportunities to learn!

-Currently I am taking CPSC 491 with the <a href="https://thecdm.ca/">Center for Digital Media</a> building on my skills in computer graphics and working with an interdiscplinary team.
-I am also working as a TA for Introduction to Computer Networking at UBC where I lead tutorials and review networking assignments in Java and C.
+Currently I am working as a Junior Game Developer for BC Children's Hospital.
+As my contract will finish in a few months, I am looking for full-time work for **September 2025**.

 ::: details Full list of skills